 The Frisco Citizens Police Academy (CPA) is the police department's most popular and exciting program that receives rave reviews by those who attend.
-There have been a total of 34 classes with over 680 graduates of the program.
+There have been a total of 37 classes with more than 930 graduates of the program.

 About the Program